-There is a remarkable difference in the overall performance of Japanese producers relative to American ones in the 1970-80s and in the 1990s. corporations performed very well in producing automobiles and electronic appliances in the 1970-80s, but they did quite poorly in producing personal computers (PC) and information-telecommunications (IT) services in the 1990s.
-This paper attempts to present an explanation of this difference.
-First, a brief summary of the growth of the postwar Japanese economy is given with an emphasis on the importance of strategic industries (Section II).
-The paper then discusses the characteristics of the process in which each product or service is created, produced, and improved (Section III).
-To lay a basis of the analysis in this paper, we consider the characteristics of the coordination by workers of corporations (Section IV).
+There is a remarkable difference in the overall performance of Japanese producers relative to American ones in the 1970-80s and in the 1990s.
+Japanese corporations performed very well in producing automobiles and electronic appliances in the 1970-80s, but they did quite poorly in producing personal computers (PC) and information-telecommunications (IT) services in the 1990s.
+This paper attempts to explain this difference.
+First, a brief summary of the growth of the postwar Japanese economy is given with emphasis on the importance of strategic industries (Section 2).
+The paper then discusses the characteristics of the process in which each product or service is created, produced, and improved (Section 3).

+To lay a basis of the analysis in this paper, we consider the coordination for production by workers of corporations (Section 4).
 Two measures will be introduced to characterize coordination: width and depth.
-The width is the number of the workers who can possibly participate to the coordination in question.
-The depth is the degree by which the coordinating workers understand each other.
-The paper points out that the relative importance of the width and the depth of coordination differs depending on the characteristics of each product or service.
+The width is the size of the range of coordination activities; it may be expressed by the number of workers who participate to the coordination in question.
+The depth is the average intensity of coordination activities; it may be represented by the degree at which coordinating workers understand each other.
+It is pointed out that the relative importance of the width and the depth of coordination differs depending on the characteristics of each product or service.
 On one hand, the depth plays an important role in producing such products as automobiles and electronic appliances.
 On the other hand, the width is more important in producing network-type products such as PC, hardware or software, and IT services.

-The paper then compares Japanese corporations with American ones with respect to the width and the depth of coordination (Section V).
-It states that, in average, the depth of coordination is greater with Japanese corporations, whereas the width of coordination with American corporations.
-Thus, the difference in the performance of Japanese corporations between the 1970-80s and the 1990s came from a change in their comparative advantage, which seems to have been originated from the difference in coordination between the two countries.
-The paper concludes with other explanations of comparative advantage in the PC and IT industries in Japan (Section VI).
+The paper then compares Japanese corporations with American ones with respect to the width and the depth of coordination (Section 5).
+In average, the depth of coordination is greater with Japanese corporations, whereas the width of coordination is with American corporations.
+Thus, the difference in the performance of Japanese corporations between the 1970-80s and the 1990s came from the shift in the strategic industry of Japan from automobiles and electronic appliances to PC and IT services.
+Comparative advantage of Japanese corporations was changed in accordance with the difference in the characteristics of coordination between the two countries.
+The paper concludes with other explanations of the absence of comparative advantage in the PC and IT industries in Japan (Section 6).